Alvds/LoanCalculator/README.md

 # LoanCalculator
-Annuity loan calculator with grafical users interface.
-The schedule is made in excell file.
+Annuity loan amortgage calculator with grafical users interface.
+The schedule is made in excell file using apache poi library.